 - THEY WILL KNOW THAT PREPARING FOR COLLEGE OR THE WORKFORCE ISN’T THE POINT.

 Becoming a knowledgable and productive adult citizen is important, but there is more to life that that.
 As someone who grew up as a “good student,” I admittedly sometimes forgot to seek out fun and adventure and even put building meaningful human relationships on the back burner.
 I’ve been slowly unlearning that since becoming a parent.
 The greatest beauty of unschooling lies in the time we have together as a family enjoying each other’s company.
 We don’t have homework battles.
 We have adventures together.
-We don’t set an alarm clock.
-We sleep until we’re not tired anymore.
-We don’t leave early because it’s a school night.
-We stay out late with friends.
+We don’t have to rush off to separately places every morning.
+We can take our time.
 We don’t just prepare for life.
 We live it now.

 - I KNOW THAT NO ONE HAS ALL THE ANSWERS.